Kentucky Alternative Recovery Effort (KARE)

 • Candidates must Request KARE Program Participation in writing.

 • Candidates for the KARE Program must admit in writing to abusing, or being dependent upon, alcohol and/or drugs.
-Guidance documents titled self-test-for-drug-addiction and self-test-for-alcoholism can help determine if there is an issue or concern.
+Refer to the External Resources page for additional information regarding substance use and resources.

 • Candidates who have previously been terminated from a similar program in this or any other state due to noncompliance may be ineligible for the KARE Program.